maximeish/my_portfolio_frontend/README.md

 # mybrand-maxime
-A repository for my brand website and production branch
+A branch for the mockup designs of my brand website